QuentinRa/intellij-ocaml/README.md

 <details>
 <summary>Windows (with cygwin)</summary>

 Download [cygwin](https://cygwin.com/install.html).
 In the installer, you will have to pick some packages to install.
-Select "full" and pick **ocaml** (if you don't want opam), otherwise pick
+Select "full" and pick **ocaml** (if you don't want opam), otherwise, pick

 * `opam`
 * `make`